 The London Dungeon is about 1,000 years of London's history, but it's not a boring history lesson.
 You'll meet the characters from London's past and they'll tell you their stories and make you shudder.
 Historical accuracy isn't vital but you'll get the gist of the gory past.

 While waiting to start your journey through the The London Dungeon, do say hello to the live cockroaches and rats.
 There's even a glass dome in the rat enclosure so you can pop your head inside and see them up close.

 Scriptwriters and comedy consultants have helped the actors come up with the most entertaining way to tell their tale.
 There are double entendres to amuse the grown-ups (and teenagers) and enough poo and general toilet humour to amuse the youngest visitors too.

-There are a few times you get to sit down, such as in the operating theatre with The Plague Doctor and in Sweeney Todd's Barber Shop, but be prepared for some surprises and know it's all happening to make sure you have fun.
+There are a few times you get to sit down, such as in the operating theater with The Plague Doctor and in Sweeney Todd's Barber Shop, but be prepared for some surprises and know it's all happening to make sure you have fun.